 Prometheus: the Canadian Wildland Fire Growth Simulation Model

-Prometheus is a national interagency fire management decision support tool developed with the cooperation and financial support of fire management agencies across Canada.
-A Prometheus Project Steering Committee was responsible for coordinating early development of the Prometheus application.
-Alberta Agriculture and Forestry is now the lead agency and custodian.
+Prometheus is a wildland fire growth simulation model first released in 2002 with support from fire management agencies, research institutes, and industry partners across Canada.
+A project steering committee was responsible for coordinating early development of the Prometheus application.
+Alberta Agriculture and Forestry is now the lead agency and custodian with financial and in-kind support from the Canadian Forest Service, Government of Northwest Territories, Government of Ontario, and Scion Research.
 The Prometheus application and Prometheus COM are freeware software.